wp-plugins/jomres/readme.txt

 Note : Upgrades are best performed through the Jomres Updates menu option in the administrator area.
 For the full Jomres changelog please see http://www.jomres.net/support-mainmenu-209/changelog

-== Credits ==
-* Many thanks to [Aladar Barthi](http://www.jomres-extras.com/) for your support of Jomres users, and [Rodrigo Rocco](http://jomres-plugins.com) for your continuing efforts in supporting Jomres users on the forum!

 == Changelog link ==
 For the full Jomres changelog [please click here](http://www.jomres.net/support-mainmenu-209/changelog).